 NOTE: The odometer/trip odometer Vacuum Fluorescent Display will also may display GASCAP, which indicates that your gas cap is possibly loose or damaged.
-(See page 320 for more information.)

 The Vacuum Fluorescent Display will also display NO-FUSE, which indicates that the IOD fuse is removed from the Integrated Power Module.
-(See page 405 for more information.)
+(See page 430 for more information.)